 Pursuant to Water Code section 13263 subdivision (i), the State Water Board may prescribe general WDRs for a category of discharges if the State Water Board finds or determines that all of the following criteria apply to the discharges in that category: The discharges are produced by the same or similar operations; the discharges involve the same or similar types of waste; the discharges require the same or similar treatment standards; and the discharges are more appropriately regulated under general discharge requirements than individual discharge requirements.

-Because many utility operations and maintenance activities are similar in method and potential for waste discharge as activities to prevent wildfire, this General Order proposes to cover such operations and maintenance activities even when they are not directly related to wildfire mitigation because those activities are also needed to ensure grid reliability while wildfire mitigation activities are conducted.
+Many utility operations and maintenance activities are similar in method and have similar potential for waste discharge.
+This General Order covers such operations and maintenance activities even when they are not directly related to wildfire mitigation because those activities are also needed to ensure grid reliability while wildfire mitigation activities are conducted.
 These discharges require the same treatment standards, such as erosion and sediment control, to protect beneficial uses.

 These discharges are more appropriately regulated under general discharge requirements than individual discharge requirements because electrical utility infrastructure is located throughout the state.
 Individual WDRs for electrical utility operations and maintenance activities could lead to inconsistencies between regions that may affect the feasibility, procedures, and costs of electrical operations and maintenance activities throughout the state.
 This General Order establishes a framework to streamline the permitting process so that authorization of critical operation and maintenance activities is issued efficiently while protecting water quality.